 Riddle me this, dear reader: would YOU buy an unfinished game, fully aware that it may never reach completion?
-I should hope not, but alas, Steam’s Early Access tells a different story: games in alpha / beta stage are selling like hotcakes, and most of them could easily remain forever incomplete.
+I should hope not, but alas, Steam’s Early Access tells a different story: games in the alpha/beta stage are selling like hotcakes, and most of them could easily remain forever incomplete.
 Fortunately for consumers, Valve decided to recently overhaul the rule set, clarifying certain things while adding a bunch of ‘restrictions’, and not a moment too soon either.

 For starters, developers may no longer charge more for a title in Early Access on Steam than on, say, Desura or the Humble Store.
-This is a good thing, as I have a feeling many would rather buy directly [from Steam], than even consider browsing another store for potentially cheaper Steam keys.
+This is a good thing, as I have a feeling many would rather buy from Steam than even consider browsing another store for a potentially cheaper key.
 But perhaps more importantly, if one is to sell a title via.
 Early Access, it has to be pitched as is, instead of ‘this is what we’re planning on adding down the road’.
 Asking fans to spend money on something that’s not guaranteed is a bad idea for many reasons, including the fact that there are no certainties when it comes to game development.
 Being realistic instead of trying to cash in on false hope is generally the better option, for all parties involved.

 Charging for an unfinished game is one thing, but if there’s hardly any gameplay, you may want to put some more time into it first.
 Especially in terms of how incredibly important initial impressions are, beta or not.
 People are incredibly quick to judge when it comes to video games, after all, and Early Access titles aren’t excluded from Steam’s user reviews.
 Just a quick FYI there.